Bumblefoot Chicken Picture

 Stage 5: Chronic Infection

-In this stage, the infection has scattered over large areas of the footpad, although there are no signs that the chicken is infected.
+In this stage, the infection has spread over large areas of the footpad, although there are no signs of infection in the chicken.

 This stage might be difficult to detect because chickens with chronic bumblefoot infection continue their usual activities despite the pain caused by the infection.

-The only way to know if a chicken has chronic bumblefoot infection is to perform surgery; however, this may lead to the amputation of the footpad.
+Performing surgery is the only means of diagnosing chronic bumblefoot infection in chickens.
+However, this may lead to the amputation of the footpad.

 Treatment of Bumblefoot Chicken